 When it comes to comfort, the collapsible ear cups are ultra-soft and the headphones are lightweight.
 So, if you’re planning long hours of mastering and mixing, we recommend you buy these Sennheiser headphones to enjoy maximum comfort while you’re working.

-The only issue our experts found with the headphones is the absence of a detachable cord.
+The only issue we found with the headphones is the absence of a detachable cord.
 Even though the headphones come with a 10-foot long cord, a detachable cord would have been a better and a more convenient option.
-Nevertheless, if you’re on the lookout for the best studio headphones in 2020, you can explore the Sennheiser HD-280 PRO headphones.
+Nevertheless, if you’re on the lookout for the best studio headphones in 2021, you can explore the Sennheiser HD-280 PRO headphones.

 Read the Full Sennheiser HD-280 PRO Review